FellaBennadji/DDL_Internship_Project/README.md

 - party

 # Improvements
-The extraction model rule-based of this project may be replaced in the futur by a ML model.
+The extraction rule-based model of this project will be replaced in the futur by a ML model.